-Talking about discrimination, a bone of contention over the years has been the exclusion from criminalisation of 'indecent practices' between females.
+On the subject of discrimination, a bone of contention over the years has been the exclusion from criminalisation of 'indecent practices' between females.
 This debate was, however, rested in 2010 when Parliament passed a new law criminalising consensual same-sex activity between women.
-The new law, Section 137A, captioned 'Indecent practices between females,' provides that any female person who, whether in public or private, commits 'any act of gross indecency with another female shall be guilty of an offence and liable to a prison term of five years'.
+The new law, Section 137A, captioned 'Indecent practices between females', provides that any female person who, whether in public or private, commits 'any act of gross indecency with another female shall be guilty of an offence and liable to a prison term of five years'.
 Reasons for introducing this new law were made clear.
-The then justice and constitutional affairs minister, Dr George Chaponda, did not mince words when defending this new law.
+The then Justice and Constitutional Affairs Minister, Dr George Chaponda, did not mince words when defending this new law.
 Addressing a press conference soon after the law was passed, Chaponda described the new law as 'gender sensitive', saying government wanted to include women 'to ensure that homosexuality is criminalised without discrimination' (Sonani 2011a).

 What the minister or government perhaps ignored is the fact that, as noted earlier, the existence of laws criminalising homosexual behaviour between consenting adults also constitutes discrimination (see, for example, the Opinion adopted by the UN Working Group on Arbitrary Detention on a case in Cameroon (2007)).
 It perpetuates stigma and discrimination and contributes to a climate of homophobia, intolerance and violence and fuels the violation of rights enshrined in the Constitution.
-For the laws of Malawi to be meaningful, there is need to address all the inconsistencies that are there.
-Otherwise it does not make any sense to give people rights with one hand and take them away with the other.
+For the laws of Malawi to be meaningful, there is a need to address all the inconsistencies.
+It does not otherwise make any sense to give people rights with one hand and take them away with the other.